Joseph Joel Hammond: Flights in Australia

-The company sent Hammond (accompanied by his wife, Sydney E. Smith, the company's manager, mechanic/pilot Leslie F. Macdonald and a staff of mechanics as well as two Boxkites to Australia in an attempt to interest the Australian government in purchasing aircraft for military reconnaissance.
-Had they were successful, the intention was to establish a factory in Melbourne to build the planes.
+The company sent Hammond – accompanied by his wife, Sydney E. Smith, the company's manager, mechanic/pilot Leslie F. Macdonald and a staff of mechanics as well as two Boxkites – to Australia in an attempt to interest the Australian government in purchasing aircraft for military reconnaissance.
+Had they been successful, the intention was to establish a factory in Melbourne to build the planes.
 They disembarked from the R.M.S.
-Omrah in Fremantle on 13 13 December 1910 and transferred to Perth.
+Omrah in Fremantle on 13 December 1910 and transferred to Perth.

 After assembling machine No. 10 Hammond made the first aircraft flight in West Australia from Perth's Belmont Park Racecourse on 3 January 1911.

 Hammond made the final of the seven flights he made in Perth on 12 January 1911, after which the aircraft was dismantled and shipped to Melbourne.

 Setting up their flight headquarters in Altona, a suburb of Melbourne and reassembling an aircraft, Hammond on 18 February 1911, undertook the aircraft aloft for his first flight in Victoria.
 On 20 February 1911, he flew from Altona to Geelong and landed on the Geelong Racecourse, taking 55 minutes to cover 42 miles (67.6 km).
 The following day Hammond returned to Altona, having made the first cross-country flights in Australia.

 On 23 February, also from Altona, Hammond made the first passenger flight in Australia, taking Frank Coles, one of the Bristol mechanics, for a 7½ minute flight.

 Later that same day he took his wife, Ethelwyn for a 12½ minute flight, making her the first woman to fly in Australia.